 If you hold any Program Deposits in a fiduciary capacity for others (and not in your own capacity), the beneficial owners of those funds (and not you) may be entitled to pass-through FDIC deposit insurance coverage on those Program Deposits, up to the then-current SMDIA (currently, $250,000), per Eligible Depositor, per Account Ownership Category, per Receiving Institution.
 Section VIII.B (FDIC-Recognized Categories of Account Ownership; Multi-Tiered Fiduciary Relationships) below provides more information about the special requirements for pass-through FDIC deposit insurance coverage for fiduciary relationships.

 Recordkeeping.
-The records that Your Institution and/or Stable, as Your Institution’s agent or sub-agent, maintains reflecting ownership of Program Deposits under the Program will be used to establish your eligibility for FDIC deposit insurance coverage.
+The records that Your Institution and/or R&T maintains reflecting ownership of Program Deposits under the Program will be used to establish your eligibility for FDIC deposit insurance coverage.
 Accordingly, you are solely responsible for notifying Your Institution of any changes in ownership information so that there is accurate information to provide to the FDIC if a Receiving Institution, Sending Institution, or the Settlement Bank fails and a FDIC claim needs to be submitted for your insured deposits.

 Program Deposits Held at Your Institution, Sending Institution or Settlement Bank